 Gators: The last thing you want to be doing is putting muddy, wet boots on every morning.
 Gators help keep the moisture and muck off your boots and out of your laces, making the morning that little bit easier.

 Clothes: Of course, the main thing is to pack for the weather.
 But, generally speaking, you should have at least two pairs of each: Long-sleeved breathable base-layer, breathable mid-layer (tech t-shirt), jumper, hat, gloves, and scarf.

 Toiletries: Though there are public toilets at all major stops and some port-a-loos along the way, at some point or another you’re going to have to do your business in the wild.
 Always carry toilet paper in a zip-lock bag or sandwich bag.
 Keep your toothpaste, soap and toothbrush in separate zip-lock or plastic bags too.
 That way, if anything leaks, it won’t go everywhere.

 Health and safety kit: No kitbag would be complete without blister plasters.
-Like it or not, someone in your party with get a blister at some point.
-Your first aid bag should also include: regular plasters, anti-septic cream, bandages, pain killers, splints, slings and of course, sunscreen.
+Like it or not, someone in your party will probably get a blister at some point.
+Your first aid bag should also include regular plasters, antiseptic cream, bandages, pain killers, splints, slings and of course, sunscreen.
 Outdoor shops sell packs with everything included.